OpenTranslationBible/open-bible/en-GB/45.Romans/md/romans-09.md

 ## Romans 9:14

-What shall we say then?
-Is there injustice with God?
-Certainly not!
+What are we to conclude?
+Is there any injustice with God?
+Absolutely not!

 ## Romans 9:15